david-yz-liu/memory-viz/README.md

 ## About this repository

-This repository contains multiple [npm workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces) that contains the MemoryViz-related projects.
+This repository contains multiple [pnpm workspaces](https://pnpm.io/workspaces) that contains the MemoryViz-related projects.

 - [memory-viz/](memory-viz/) is the source code for the main `memory-viz` Javascript package
 - [demo/](demo/) contains the source code for the [demo website](https://www.cs.toronto.edu/~david/memory-viz/demo/)